Ford Performance Centre

-Facility
+Construction and management

 The Ford Performance Centre, which is located at 400 Kipling Avenue in the New Toronto neighbourhood of Toronto, opened in September 2009.
 It was built as a joint venture between the Lakeshore Lions Club, the Toronto Maple Leafs, and the City of Toronto government to replace the nearby Lakeshore Lions Arena.
+According to Mastercard, the arena is "the first community ice facility to be built in the Toronto-area in the last 25 years."

 Originally planned to cost $29 million, rising expenses resulted in the final cost being million.
 The Lions Club contributed $40 million to the project, with the city providing a $35.5 million loan guarantee.
 The Toronto District School Board leased the land for the arena to the Lakeshore Lions for a 50-year term.
 Maple Leaf Sports & Entertainment (MLSE) spent a further $5 million on training and medical facilities to make the building the practice rink of their two hockey teams, the Toronto Maple Leafs and Toronto Marlies.
 The Toronto Maple Leafs Hockey School is also held at the arena.
 MLSE pays $600,000 annually to rent the building, and receive 50% of naming rights revenues.
 Mastercard purchased the naming rights to the facility for $525,000 a year.

 Logo of the facility from 2009–2019, when it was known as the Mastercard Centre for Hockey Excellence.